Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Results

 where, $a_0$ takes the value of $\gamma_{m=0}$.
-It is common to use third order (i.e. $k$=3) for fitting this relation \citep[e.g.][]{tan2022}, for our purpose, we use a second order fit.
+It is common to use third order (i.e. $k$=3) for fitting this relation \citep[e.g.][]{tan2022}.
+For our purposes, we adopt a second-order Pad\'e approximation.
 We fit the above expression to the values in the \autoref{table:PadeCoefficientsTable} and the fits are shown in \autoref{fig:padeApproximation}.
-These fits enable extrapolation to values beyond the calculated range ($m > 50$) while smoothing out any irregular features.
+These fits enable extrapolation to values beyond the calculated range while smoothing out any irregular features.
+However, such extrapolations should be treated with caution as they can produce unphysical values (at large $|m|$), as observations remain limited in this regime \citep{ngo2025}.